 How We Teach Reading

-We ensure the key strategies of using the meaning, structure and visual representation of language are fundamental to our approach to reading.
+To begin, we ensure the key strategies of using the meaning, structure and visual representation of language are fundamental to our approach to reading.

-We prioritise learning through phonics in EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1) through discrete phonics sessions using the Revised Letters and Sounds (Little Wandle).
+We prioritise learning phonics in EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1) through discrete phonics sessions using the Revised Letters and Sounds (Little Wandle).

 Reading is taught at Park Lane in the following ways: